AKXAT/hashnode-blogs/ckjsfznh20q3z9ds13eubh9ic.md

-### Well , here is the whole code for you ,  try running yourself and add new features.
+### Well, here is the whole code for you,  try running yourself and add new features.

 ```